-- 1. No student shall intentionally or inadvertently present others' ideas as his/her own. - No student shall give or receive assistance on course assignments beyond the guidelines established by the professor. - No student shall violate the ethical standards as established by the professor including, professional association of the discipline or other sanctioning bodies such as the state or federal government. - 4.
-No student shall falsify, fabricate, or distort data through omission. - 5.
-No student shall engage in conduct that destroys another person's work or hinders another in her/his academic endeavors. - 6.
-No student shall forge a signature of a faculty, staff member or student. - No student shall misrepresent his/her personal accomplishments or misrepresent information on his/her Adrian College career.
+- 1. No student shall intentionally or inadvertently present others' ideas as his/her own. - 2.
+No student shall give or receive assistance on course assignments beyond the guidelines established by the professor. - 3.
+No student shall violate the academic and intellectual standards as established by the professor, professional association of the discipline or other sanctioning bodies such as the state or federal government.
+It is a joint responsibility of faculty and students to create awareness and understanding of professional standards, and students have the superseding duty to learn professional standards even in the absence of explicit instruction from the faculty. - 4.
+No student shall falsify, fabricate, or distort data through omission, or in any other way misrepresent date unless the student can provide a legitimate rationale appropriate to the discipline. - 5.
+No student shall engage in obstruction, defined as conduct that damages or destroys another person's work or hinders another in her/his academic endeavors. - 6.
+No student shall forge any person's signature. - 7.
+No student shall misrepresent his/her personal accomplishments nor misrepresent information about his/her Adrian College career.

-DEFINITIONS OF ACADEMIC DISHONESTY
+GENERAL DEFINITION OF ACADEMIC DISHONESTY

-- Academic dishonesty includes attempts to present as one's own work, that which is not. - 2.
-Academic dishonesty includes attempts to help others in efforts to present as their own work, that which is not. - Academic dishonesty includes attempts to prevent others from receiving their academic credit.
+Academic dishonesty includes attempts to present as one's own work, that which is not; help others in efforts to present as their own work, that which is not; or prevent others from receiving appropriate academic credit.

-EXAMPLES OF ACADEMIC DISHONESTY
+TYPES OF ACADEMIC DISHONESTY

 This list is not exhaustive and may be modified to reflect specific course requirements by a professor.
+Note: Seeking assistance from appropriate sources such as professors, a tutor, or an assistant in the College Writing Center or Math Department is NOT academically dishonest.
 Academic dishonesty includes: